-No matter what way you look at it, certain things just don’t mix well — specifically your business’ finances and your personal ones.
-But if you have blended the two on occasion, you’re not alone: According to a survey by Manta and Nav, nearly one in five business owners (17.71 percent) surveyed reported not separating personal and business bookkeeping.
+No matter how you look at it, certain things just don’t mix well—especially your business’ finances and your personal ones.
+But if you have blended the two on occasion, you’re not alone.
+According to a survey by Manta and Nav, nearly one in five business owners surveyed reported not separating personal and business bookkeeping.

 So What’s The Difference Between Business Bookkeeping and Personal Bookkeeping, Anyway?

 Business bookkeeping is tracking all of the revenue, expenses, debt, and assets in your business on a daily, weekly, or monthly basis.
 That information gets turned into financial statements, which lets you make smart business decisions, secure loans, and file your taxes.
 In short, bookkeeping encompasses everything needed to record your business’ financial activity.
 Check out this blog post to learn more about what bookkeeping is and exactly what it involves.

 Pro tip: Small business bookkeeping software to make daily tracking of small business’ expenses easier and more intuitive.